High-Growth Investing: PEG Ratio Secrets Revealed

 • Utilities: Stable earnings growth; PEG ratios are often lower, indicating less volatile expectations.

-Cross-industry comparison of PEG ratios reflects the differing stages of growth and risk profiles inherent to individual sectors.
+Cross-industry comparisons of PEG ratios reflect the differing stages of growth and risk profiles inherent to individual sectors.
 Technology may have a higher PEG ratio norm, reflecting investors’ willingness to pay a premium for growth.
-Conversely, consumer staples might exhibit lower PEG ratios aligning with their more predictable growth.
+Conversely, consumer staples might exhibit lower PEG ratios, aligning with their more predictable growth.

 Cross-Industry Comparisons